bUrn-1337/guides/Web-Guide.md

 ---

 ## How to get Started
-Before diving in, make sure you:
+There is no hard and fast rule to follow the order, but roughly, do these in the given order
-- Watch CS50's lectures 6, 7, 8, 9, and complete the assignments to get a basic knowledge of web
+- Watch CS50's lectures of weeks 6, 7, 8, 9, and complete the assignments to get a basic knowledge of web
 - Understanding of **HTTP (requests, responses, headers, cookies)** refer: [TOP's lesson](https://www.theodinproject.com/lessons/foundations-how-does-the-web-work)
 - Using a browser’s **developer tools**
 - Complete [Linux Luminarium](https://pwn.college/linux-luminarium/) to get comfortable with the terminal (Linux or macOS)